TheoriseConcepts/ISRTCorne/doc/firmwareguide.md

 # Firmware Guide

-In this section I will go through the [ZMK Instalation Guide](https://zmk.dev/docs/user-setup) in order to clarify and comment on the required steps to setup your keyboard with ZMK firmware.
+In this section I will go through the [ZMK Installation Guide](https://zmk.dev/docs/user-setup) in order to clarify and comment on the required steps to setup your keyboard with ZMK firmware.

 I'll also mention a couple of methods to edit the keymap so that you can easily get your desired layout up and running.